HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 when retrieving technological devices.

-Kelly and Joseph (2010) have created a youth services strategy that could be successfully applied to the Portola Middle School Library.
+Kelly and Joseph (2010) have created a youth services strategy that could be successfully applied to the P------ Middle School Library.
 A key emphasis of the Young Adult Library Services Association (YALSA) mission is providing youth with access to quality library services that fulfill both their educational and recreational needs.
 Teens should also